gabe-aguirre-530/ET/README.md

 ### NewProjectWizard.py

-**NewProjectWizard (QWizard)**

-This class is only responsible for setting up the three pages in the new project wizard.
+**NewProjectWizard (QWizard):** This class is only responsible for setting up the three pages in the new project wizard.
 The three pages include intro, data (created in it's own class: WizardDataPage), and conclusion.
 It's created with an instance of the parent window (StarterWindow) and passes all entered data (ref. point, project name) back to the parent class.

-**WizardDataPage (QWizardPage)**

-This class is one of the pages in NewProjectWizard and is used to collect all project data entered by the user.
+**WizardDataPage (QWizardPage):** This class is one of the pages in NewProjectWizard and is used to collect all project data entered by the user.
 This includes ensuring the project name entered is a valid windows folder name and latitude and longitude values are between (-90, 90) and (-180, 180).

 ### MainWindow.py

-**MainWindow (QMainWindow)**

-This is the central point of the program where the user is able to enter a new reference point, trace the scale, locate a point, export data, and view the collected data in a table.
+**MainWindow (QMainWindow):** This is the central point of the program where the user is able to enter a new reference point, trace the scale, locate a point, export data, and view the collected data in a table.
 Every window launched from this screen is a child of the MainWindow and uses MainWindow to pass all data back  and forth.
 The class is instantiated by passing a reference to it's parent (StarterWindow) and project name.
 It can also be created using the openExisting flag (False by default) which reads  data from (./Projects/{Project_Name}/project_data.json) and uses the data to set instance variables (scale, reference, units, points, createdDate, ...) and populate the table.
 The filemenu and central widget (Table) are defined and created in the constructor.
 Submenus are created within the filemenu to save, open, close, exit, export, and create new project.
 Each submenu is connected to a function which will be activated when clicked.
 Exporting data is done by creating a pandas dataframe with the self.points instance variable then calling the pandas function to export as HTML, JSON, CSV, or Excel.

 ### Tracker.py

-**Tracker (QDialog)**

-This class is responsible for tracking the distance travelled by the mouse.
+**Tracker (QDialog):** This class is responsible for tracking the distance travelled by the mouse.
 Tracker is instantiated by passing an instance of it's parent (MainWindow) and selecting a mode.
 The two modes are scale and location which tell it whether the user is tracing the scale or tracing from the reference point to a location.

 	Scale mode:
 		Scale mode only tracks the dx, dy, and straight line distance of the mouse.
 It contains a simpler